frictionlessdata/datapackage-js/README.md

 ```
 var datapacakge = require('datapackage');

-// or instantiate with a path and load
+// instantiate with a path
 var dp = new datapackage.DataPackage('/path/on/disk/to/package/')

+// then load datapackage.json info
 dp.load()
   .then(function() {
     // 'abc'